tfstate/.github/profile/README.md

 - Encrypted State in Amazon S3 using Amazon KMS
 - State Locking
 - Highly available [Hosted API](https://api.tfstate.dev/github/swagger.html) in AWS Lambda + API Gateway
+- Plug and Play: Only a GitHub Token is needed to use TFstate.dev

 ✅ We do not store or save the provided GitHub token.